GoogleCloudPlatform/community/tutorials/influxdb-google-data-studio/index.md

 ## Before you begin

-This tutorial assumes you have Google Data Studio, an existing InfluxDB Cloud account, and Telegraf enabled to collect disk usage data.
+This tutorial assumes that you have Data Studio, an existing InfluxDB Cloud account, and Telegraf enabled to collect disk usage data.

-We recommend following the tutorial on [Monitoring Google Cloud with InfluxDB templates](https://cloud.google.com/community/tutorials/influxdb-google-cloud-monitoring-templates) to set up an InfluxDB Cloud account and configure it to monitor your Google Cloud resources.

-The same general steps can be used for other InfluxDB measurement data being collected.
-Simply replace the references to `diskio-usage` and `diskio` with the desired bucket and measurement name to connect to Google Data Studio.

-Complete the following setups before proceeding if you do not already have access to these any of these tools.

 * Get free access to [Google Data Studio](https://datastudio.google.com/overview).
 * Create a [new InfluxDB Cloud account for free](https://cloud2.influxdata.com/signup).
 * Install and configure the [Telegraf metrics collection agent](https://docs.influxdata.com/influxdb/v2.0/write-data/no-code/use-telegraf/) to collect monitoring metrics from a local system.

+We recommend following the tutorial on
+[Monitoring Google Cloud with InfluxDB templates](https://cloud.google.com/community/tutorials/influxdb-google-cloud-monitoring-templates) to set up an InfluxDB
+Cloud account and configure it to monitor your Google Cloud resources.

 ## Tutorial body